computermusicdesign/euclidean-rhythm/README.md

 <h3>Files in this repository</h3>

-euclidSimple.js -- a simple implementation of our euclidean rhythm algorithm
+euclidSimple.js -- a simple implementation of our euclidean rhythm algorithm.
+Includes an implementation of our algorithm in javascript.

 simpleEuclideanRhythm.maxpat -- a basic max patch to demonstrate the functionality of euclidSimple.js.
-Includes an implementation of our algorithm in javascript.

 euclidean_circular_view.pde -- A processing sketch to create circular visualizations of euclidean rhythms.
 Includes an implementation of our algorithm in C.